Last Updated on March 18, 2022 by SDN Staff

 Dr. Chang-Nin Terence Lee is the medical director of Fertility Care of Orange County in Brea, Calif., where he has worked since 1997.
 Lee attended Northwestern University in Evanston, Illinois, where he earned a bachelor’s degree in psychology with honors (1986).
-Lee earned his MD from University of California at Irvine School of Medicine (1990), then completed a residency in obstetrics and gynecology at University of California at Irvine Medical Center (1990-1994), followed by a fellowship in reproductive endocrinology and infertility at University of California at Los Angeles Cedars Sinai Medical Center (1994-1996).
+Lee earned his MD from the University of California at Irvine School of Medicine (1990), then completed a residency in obstetrics and gynecology at the University of California at Irvine Medical Center (1990-1994), followed by a fellowship in reproductive endocrinology and infertility at the University of California at Los Angeles Cedars Sinai Medical Center (1994-1996).

 When did you first decide to become a doctor?
 Why?

 During college, I switched from being a journalism major to a pre-med psychology major.
 I was given some wise advice that the best way to use your time and energy during your student years is to acquire skills that enable you to directly help another person and to help them so much that they are eager to directly and voluntarily pay you for your efforts.
 I feel fortunate for having learned that so early.
 So few careers actually fit that definition.

 How/why did you choose the medical school you attended?

 I grew up in the Midwest, but the idea of coming to California sounded very tempting.
 Also, the tuition at the state schools (after one establishes state residency) was very reasonable.

 What surprised you the most about your medical school studies?

 There was a lot of basic science material that was not clinically pertinent.
 That was expected during the premed years, but not so much for actual medical school.

 Why did you decide to specialize in OB/GYN?
 Why the infertility subspecialty?